-Principle String Test: When an isolated colony (18-24 hour growth) of a suspected bacterium is emulsified in Sodium deoxycholate or Sodium taurocholate (commonly known as bile salt),it lyses the cell wall of the bacterium releasing the DNA .
+When an isolated colony (18-24 hour growth) of a suspected bacterium is emulsified in sodium deoxycholate or sodium taurocholate (commonly known as bile salt), it lyses the cell wall of the bacterium releasing the DNA.

-The sensitivity of this test is around 86% and specificity is only 70% so the researchers has recommended that when string test is used for screening of Vibrio spp; both positive and negative results have to confirm by other suitable tests such as decarboxylase activity, production of cytochrome oxidase, 0129 susceptibility, salt tolerance etc.
+The sensitivity of this test is around 86% and specificity is only 70% so the researchers have recommended that when a string test is used for screening of Vibrio spp; both positive and negative results have to confirm by other suitable tests such as decarboxylase activity, production of cytochrome oxidase, 0129 susceptibilities, salt tolerance, etc.

-- To differentiate Vibrio cholerae ( positive) from Aeromonas spp (negative).
-Both are isolated from diarrheal stool, show same biochemical properties on culture media and are oxidase positive.
+- To differentiate Vibrio cholerae (positive) from Aeromonas spp (negative).
+Both are isolated from diarrheal stool, show similar biochemical properties on culture media, and are oxidase positive.

 - To differentiate Vibrio cholerae (positive) from other Vibrio spp (negative).

 Requirements: freshly prepared 0.5% bile salt, glass slide, inoculating loop